17 tips for finding an apartment in Paris (Part 2)

 The goal next to the lease - the handover protocol

 Finally a commitment has been made.
 But unfortunately the apartment is not in your favourite district?
 It's affordable, but it's a new building instead of a classic Haussmann-style apartment in the center of Paris?
 Of course, your dream could still appear one day, but as long as you don't feel bad and it's especially your first apartment in Paris, the simple saying "A bird in the hand is worth two in the bush" is recommended.

 Grab it and look forward to your new life in Paris!

-I wish you all the best on your way to renting a flat in Paris!
+I wish you all the best on your way to find an apartment in Paris!
 If insurmountable hurdles await you, just contact me.
 Questions about the dossier?
 Do you lack time for the search?
 You cannot be in Paris?
 I'm here for you!